-However, the Eastern Neighborhoods PEIR anticipated that growth resulting from the zoning changes could result in significant impacts on transit ridership and identified seven transportation mitigation measures, which are discussed below in the "Transit" subsection.
-Even with mitigation, however, it was anticipated that the significant adverse cumulative impacts on transit lines could not be fully mitigated.
-Thus, these impacts were found to be significant and unavoidable.
-As discussed above under "SB 743," in response to state legislation that called for removing automobile delay from CEQA analysis, the Planning Commission adopted Resolution No. 19579 replacing automobile delay with a vehicle miles traveled (VMT) metric for analyzing transportation impacts of a project.
+As previously discussed under "Changes to the Regulatory Environment," in response to state legislation that called for removing automobile delay from CEQA analysis, the Planning Commission adopted Resolution No. 19579 replacing automobile delay with a vehicle miles traveled (VMT) metric for analyzing transportation impacts of a project.
 Therefore, impacts and mitigation measures from the Eastern Neighborhoods PEIR associated with automobile delay are not discussed in this checklist.